Shivanibusireddy/Sort/README.md

 6. What is this.tbSamples.Value? <br>
 this.tbSamples.Value this defines the number of sample values to be taken by default for sorting. <br>
 7. What is this.cboAlg1?
+This is used to set the default type of sort for algorithm1
+8. What is this.cboAlg2?
-This is used to set the default type of sort for the application.
+This is used to set the default type of sort for algorithm2